palvarezimaz/chatapp-client/README.md

 ### General Approach

-As a POC, the general approach was to give an overview to the documentation.
+As a POC, the general approach was to fist give an overview to the documentation of both React and Socket.io, as they were, at the time, new technologies for me.
+Afterwards, I drafted a development plan, which tried to be as down to earth as possible.
+Considering that I only had a (busy) week to get the job done, I design a POC App with basic but working functionalities.

 ### Key features